- Top HTML Projects Ideas

 Source Code: Music Store Website

 The concept is to design a responsive one-page photography website.
 To create this photographic website, you will need to work with HTML5 and CSS3 once again, as you did before.
-You must pay attention to the margins, padding, color combinations, font-size, font-style, picture size, and button styling while designing a button.
+You must pay attention to the margins, padding, colour combinations, font size, font-style, picture size, and button styling while designing a button.

 Advanced HTML Projects with Source Code